acm-uiuc/til/_til/git/list-most-git-commands.md

+---
-# List Most Git Commands
+title: List Most Git Commands
+category: git
+---

 You can list most git commands by using the `-a` flag with `git-help`: